ukparliament/weeknotes.data-search/17/index.md

 ### Strolls

-On Monday Dan and Robert went for a stroll around Westminster and spoke about search and work and life.
+On Monday, Dan and Robert went for a stroll around Westminster and spoke about search and work and life.

 Anya, Robert and Michael took the opportunity of being in Cambridge to stroll round the [Botanical Gardens](http://www.botanic.cam.ac.uk/Botanic/Home.aspx).
 Which was most pleasant.